cjdbarlow/bedside-notebook/anaesthesia/vascular/elective-aaa.md

 	* Reduce anaesthesia

 ##Postoperative
+ICU or HDU:
-* ICU or HDC is required
+* One or the other is required
-HDU acceptable if the patient can be extubated.
+* HDU acceptable if the patient can be extubated

 ---
 ##References